sucofunk/SUCOFUNKey/doc/manual.md

     DEL   Delete the current sample

     CUT   Cut the current sample
+    C4    Option to set the basenote of the sample.
+Default is C4.
+Label adjusts to basenote.

 The **Sample library** (SWITCH at an empty sample slot) displays all samples on the SD card.
 You can browse the whole SD-card filesystem.
 Samples will always be played for pre-listening, as you scoll through a directory.
 Hit PLAY to pre-listen to the sample again.
 Use SET to select the selected sample, cancel by pushing SWITCH again.